How To Bet On Horse Racing: A Beginner’s Betting Guide

 - What is “value betting” in horse racing?

-- What does betting across the board in horse racing?
+- What does it mean when you across the board in horse racing?

 - What is an allowance race in horse racing?